Robust Confidence Bands for Stochastic Processes Using Simulation: Case study: validating a queueing model of patient flow during a Mass Casualty Event (MCE)

-Lastly, we apply our methodology to a simpler model that assumes a stationary arrival process with mean equal to the average arrival rate indicated in Figure \ref{fig:arrival_rate_function}.
-Figure \ref{fig:erlang_R_CB_stationary} presents the confidence bands with $\alpha=0.5$ and $0.05$.
-The results clearly suggest that there is model mis-specification when assuming stationary arrivals, since neither band fully contains the actual sample path and they fail to capture the time-varying nature of the process.
+Lastly, we apply our methodology to a simpler model with a stationary arrival process whose rate is the average arrival rate in Figure \ref{fig:arrival_rate_function}.
+The results in Figure \ref{fig:erlang_R_CB_stationary} clearly suggest that there is model mis-specification when assuming stationary arrivals, since neither band fully contains the actual sample path and they fail to capture the time-varying nature of the process.